6g

 Episode 7: The Next Generation Refuses Silence

-The Interested Party, now an adult, began to assemble the story like a detective piecing together an unsolved case.
+Butter Boy, now an adult, began to assemble the story like a detective piecing together an unsolved case.
 He reviewed documents, compared dates, reconstructed conversations from memory.
 He felt the injustice personally—not as a distant legal matter but as a shaping force in his childhood, a wound that had changed the trajectory of his family.

 He understood what the daughters could not say at the time: they never truly agreed.
 They complied.
 There is a difference.